-For students wishing to accelerate into VCE Units 1 & 2 whilst still completing Year 10, are required to apply to the Director of Curriculum and Pathways Coordinator.
-This application form is available on the College website and in the Pastoral Care Centre.
+Students wishing to accelerate into VCE Units 1 & 2 whilst completing Year 10, are required to apply to the Deputy Principal: Teaching and Learning and Pathways Coordinator.
+This application form is available from the Pathways Centre.
 Students are required to meet the following criteria to accelerate into a Unit 1 & 2 sequence:

 - a.
 The student must have completed a Unit of Study within that subject area in the year of application. - b.
-The student must have (VH) within that study. - c.
+The student must have achieved a VH result within that study. - c.
 The student must have the endorsement of that subject teacher.